alexirpan/alexirpan.github.io/_posts/2024-04-20-puzzlehunting-201.markdown

 about them even if they all share common themes.
 Your best bet is to try things out, take the parts that work, and ignore the parts that don't.

+**You don't have to get faster at puzzles.**
+There's a balance between speed and fun.
+I like going fast because I've solved enough puzzles that I want to just race to the next a-ha, and find it fun to see how little information I can get away with when solving a puzzle.
+But that is not a universal opinion.

 **This will spoil a few puzzles.** I've tried to keep the spoilers as light as needed, but it's much easier to give real-life examples than to construct new puzzles just for the sake of this post.
 (Then again, imagine if this post was written entirely to seed content